 Selina should run to get to her class,

-As it was mentioned above, this modal verb is common in English grammar.
-Below are its main uses:
+As it was mentioned above, 'should' is commonly used in English.
+Below are its main functions:

-- Talking About Obligations and Expectations in the Present Moment
+- Talking about obligations and expectations in the present

-Usually, this type of modal verb is used to indicate when someone is giving advice to someone else.
+Usually, 'should' is used when someone is giving advice to someone else.
 Look at the examples below:

-We can also use this modal verb to talk about events that are likely to happen in the near future or at the present moment.
-Additionally, when someone is expected, we can use this modal verb.
+We can also use 'should' to talk about events that are likely to happen in the near future or at the present moment.
+Additionally, we can use 'should' to indicate that someone is expected to be somewhere.
 Look at the following examples:

 'Should' is also used when we want to order or instruct someone to do something.
 Look at the following examples:

 If you want to use a more obligatory modal when instructing or ordering someone, you can use 'must' instead of 'should'.
 Compare the following examples: